bitbrain/jekyll-dash/README.md

 **Solution:** You most probably forgot to configure [jekyll-paginate](https://jekyllrb.com/docs/pagination/) in your _config.yml!
 Make sure you have the correct configuration as described above!

+> I have added the correct configuration for `jekyll-paginate` but it is now complaining about a missing `index.html` file.
+What do I do?

+**Solution** pagination only works with HTML files!
+Markdown is not supported there.
+Simply rename your `index.md` into `index.html` - that should do the trick!

 > I have configured Disqus via _config.yml but Disqus fails to load on the page?

 **Solution:** Make sure you configure the correct `url` within your `_config.yml`.
 Also make sure that your domain is trusted by Disqus.
 This can be configured within Disqus by adding a trusted domain.